-Only NYC remained at 55% or higher transit usage after World War II because it built the world’s largest rapid transit system to the world’s largest concentration of offices, hotels, residences, colleges, medical centers, retail centers and restaurants on an island.
-The nation’s most expensive tolls per mile and humongous parking fees discourage commute driving to the city-island of Manhattan.
+Only NYC remained at 55% or higher transit usage after World War II because it built the world’s largest rapid transit system to the world’s largest concentration of offices, hotels, residences, colleges, medical centers and retail centers on the island of Manhattan.
+The nation’s most expensive tolls per mile and ridiculous parking fees discourage solo-driving to Manhattan.

-The most expensive part of rapid transit infrastructure, downtown tunnels and underground stations, was already built in NYC, Chicago, Boston and Philadelphia.
-San Francisco, Cleveland, Pittsburgh and Newark also preserved passenger rail tunnels leading to downtown.
+The most expensive part of rapid transit infrastructure, downtown tunnels and underground stations, was already built in NYC, Chicago, Boston, Philadelphia, Cleveland, Los Angeles and Newark.
+San Francisco and Pittsburgh also preserved passenger rail tunnels leading to downtown.
 No other American metro areas had infrastructure suitable for conversion to rapid transit use.

 Major cities in Europe and Asia confronted similar population-transportation issues.
 Take Paris, Madrid and Berlin, who opened rapid transit systems around the time of Chicago, Boston and Philadelphia.
-Instead of building 10-14 lane super-highways, those European cities built 6-8 lane freeways in urban areas and 4-lane tollways between metro areas that discourage single-passenger driving.
-With cost savings from fewer highway lanes, European cities upgraded many streetcar lines to limited-stop Tramways (Light Rail), upgraded Commuter Rail and built more Heavy Rail (Subway) lines to train stations in their central business districts.
+Instead of building 10-14 lane super-highways, those European cities built 6-8 lane freeways in urban areas and 4-6 lane tollways between metro areas that discourage solo-driving.
+With cost savings from fewer highway lanes, European cities upgraded many streetcar lines to limited-stop Tramways (Light Rail), upgraded Commuter Rail and built more Heavy Rail (Subway) lines to train stations in their central business districts (CBD).

-Asian metro areas followed the transportation models of Paris, Tokyo and London.
+Other Asian metro areas followed the transportation models of Tokyo and Osaka.
 Consequently, 50-70% of Europe and Asia commuters in large metro areas use transit.
 They ride High Speed Rail between metro areas.
 Those public investments invited private development within and near Intermodal Transportation Centers.
-The combination of public and private investment also preserved storefronts that kept Central Business Districts vibrant.
-Equally important, they have far less vehicle emissions contributing to smog and GHG.
-Note: the infamous smog problem in China is from coal-powered electricity generation, not their fast-expanding electric Rapid Transit and High Speed Rail Systems.
+The combination of public and private investment preserved storefronts that kept CBD vibrant.
+Equally important, those metro areas have far less vehicle emissions contributing to smog and GHG.
+To be clear, the infamous smog & GHG emissions problem in China is from coal-powered electricity generation, not their fast-expanding electric Rapid Transit and High Speed Rail systems.

 Understanding Types of Rapid Transit We Need

 Americans are not falling for one Jedi mind-trick.
 Human-Driven Cars and Autonomous Cars sharing mixed-traffic highway is not the answer to congestion because they still increase the number of cars on the road.
-Nor is there polling proof that Americans will yield their highway driving birthright to Autonomous Cars.
-In fact, personal injury lawyers are salivating at opportunity to sue on Autonomous Car accidents.
+Nor is there polling proof that Americans will yield their personal desire to drive to Autonomous Cars.
+In fact, personal injury lawyers are salivating at opportunity to sue for big bucks on Autonomous Car accidents.
 Neither is their polling proof that Americans favor spending taxpayer dollars on Autonomous Car infrastructure ahead of Rapid Transit infrastructure in the next 30-40 years.
-That leaves private investors footing the bill for Autonomous Car infrastructure for decades.

 By expanding rapid transit systems, NYC, Chicago, Boston, Philadelphia, Washington and San Francisco-Oakland eliminated many highway bridge and freeway widening projects, while transporting more people per taxpayer dollar.
-More large metro areas must ramp up rapid transit investment to mitigate severe highway congestion by 2030.
+The shortcoming of Atlanta’s rapid transit system is that state and counties did not expand it in 4 more corridors when construction costs were a fraction of today.
+Like Atlanta, Los Angeles and Seattle have recently done, other large metro areas must ramp up rapid transit investment to mitigate severe highway congestion by 2030.

-Like metro area freeway-tollway systems, successful rapid transit systems are expensive and take a long time to build.
-They require adoption of best practices and planning savviness to avoid traps by Not In My Back Yard (NIMBY) citizens, highway-centric critics and some (not most) short-sighted politicians.
+Like all infrastructure, successful rapid transit systems are expensive and take a long time to build.
+They require best planning practices, public input and political savviness while avoiding “traps” by Not In My Back Yard (NIMBY) citizens, critics backed by oil companies and some short-sighted politicians.
 Lets examine Rapid Transit modes to understand how they can be the right fit for the right corridors.

 In the rest of this article, “Metrorail” means Heavy Rail or Light Rail.
-I use the formal name Heavy Rail instead of subway or elevated track to differentiate it from Light Rail.
-That’s because Enhanced Light Rail has a certain percentage of subway and elevated track too.
-Consider these 2016 American cost factors and top speeds for rapid transit modes:
+I use the formal name Heavy Rail instead of subway to differentiate it from Light Rail.
+That’s because Enhanced Light Rail has a percentage of subway and elevated track too.
+Consider these 2018 American cost factors and top speeds for rapid transit modes:

 Enhanced Light Rail: $300-350 million/mile, 25-55 mph, 75 seats/cabin, 3-4 cabins